Ramenu/Minecraft/README.md

-CLASSIC V1.9
+CLASSIC V1.92
 ------------
-- Mainly an optimization update, there are a lot of things that have changed
-- Blocks are no longer rendered individually (instead rendered 16x16x16 in one draw call).
-This will significantly reduce CPU work and will help later on when more chunks will have to be rendered.
-- Block placing and destroying have been removed, though will be added in the next update.
+- Blocks that aren't visible to player have been readded
+- Fixed wireframe mode bug

 KNOWN BUGS:
 - There is an annoying bug where sometimes the ray will highlight two blocks instead of one.
 I am planning to fix this sometime in the future.
 - Camera will make weird turns
-- Pressing 'Q' may enable wireframe mode really fast, which will cause it to go off and on (may depend on hardware platform)

 Some links to the libraries I use, they are really great, go check them out:<br>
 https://github.com/SFML/SFML (I use it for audio, but they support graphics, networks, and a whole lot of other stuff.)